nallwhy/definject/README.md

 ### `definject`

-`definject` transforms function to accecpt a map where we can inject dependent functions.
+`definject` transforms function to accept a map where we can inject dependent functions.

 ```elixir
 use Inject